harry-david-brown/SnackTrackApp/README.md

 - [ ] **Currency Auto-Detection** - Detect CAD/USD/EUR from CSV or locale
 - [ ] **Receipt List View** - Browse individual transactions
 - [ ] **Performance Optimization** - Bundle size and loading improvements

+### ⚠️ **Known Issues**
+- [ ] **Redis Cache Stale Data** - After uploading a new CSV file, the Wrapped journey and dashboard may show stale cached data from Redis instead of the newly uploaded data.
+This appears to be a backend caching issue where Redis cache is not being properly invalidated after CSV uploads.
+Workaround: User may need to wait a few minutes or manually refresh after uploading new data.

 ---